Today we’ll learn some interesting facts about Paraguay.

 In spite of its turbulent past, Paraguay has produced impressive architecture, great authors, unique music, and authentic folk art.

 The people of Paraguay have shown astounding resiliency in maintaining their cultural heritage after fighting two major wars, which saw nearly a 90% casualty rate.

 Having been ruled over by several dictators over several decades, Paraguay is now a democratic republic.

-So, feel like you’ve learned some interesting facts about Paraguay and it’s culture?
+So, do you feel like you’ve learned some interesting facts about Paraguay and its culture?

 📌 Like this article?
 Pin it…